Find food that fits your pet’s needs

 It's not just people that'll love your new pet

-Your kitten will love the fuss and attention you, your family and friends lavish upon her, but not the attention she receives from parasites.
+Your kitten will love the fuss and attention you, your family and friends lavish upon them, but not the attention from parasites.
 Fleas, worms and mites are extremely common, so it'd be pretty unusual if your kitten didn't pick them up at some point.
-The good news is, parasites aren't that harmful, and easy to get rid of.
-If your kitten suffers from parasites, your vet will be happy to recommend the best preparation and advise you how to get the best results.
+The good news is that parasites aren't that harmful and they are easy to get rid of.
+If your kitten suffers from parasites, your vet will be happy to recommend the best preparation and advise you on how to get the best results.

 The most common worm likely to infect your kitten is the Roundworm.
-(When your kitten gets a bit older, she'll be susceptible to Tapeworms as well.)
+(When your kitten gets a bit older, they'll be susceptible to Tapeworms as well.)
 Your kitten is unlikely to show any sign of having worms, but if the infestation is severe, you will see differences.
-You may notice weight loss, bouts of vomiting and diarrhoea and irritation around her bottom area.
+You may notice weight loss, bouts of vomiting and diarrhoea and irritation around the bottom area.

 Kittens should be routinely treated for worms, prevention being far better than cure.
 Your vet will advise you on the most suitable treatment; they'll need monthly worming for the first six months, and then three monthly thereafter.